apache/beam/learning/katas/go/Introduction/Hello Beam/Hello Beam Test/task.md

 Now that you have a simple pipeline up and running, let's talk about testing in Apache Beam using the Golang SDK.

-Quoting the Apache Beam documentation:

-> Testing your pipeline is a particularly important step in developing an effective data processing solution.
+Testing your pipeline is a particularly important step in developing an effective data processing solution.
 The indirect nature of the Beam model, in which your user code constructs a pipeline graph to be executed remotely, can make debugging-failed runs a non-trivial task.
 Often it is faster and simpler to perform local unit testing on your pipeline code than to debug a pipeline’s remote execution.

 You can read more about testing on the Apache Beam website: https://beam.apache.org/documentation/pipelines/test-your-pipeline/.

-**Kata:** Your second kata is to develop tests for your pipeline.
+**Kata:** Develop test case assertion that checks whether the PCollection elements are equal to the given input from task.HelloBeam.

 <div class="hint">
   <a href="https://godoc.org/github.com/apache/beam/sdks/go/pkg/beam/testing/passert#Equals">passert.Equals</a>